-Study details Covid-19's impact on trucking industry - TheTrucker.com
+Study details COVID-19's impact on trucking industry - TheTrucker.com

-The study noted that dead-head miles increased to 20.6 percent, annual operating miles decreased to 89,358 miles per truck, and fuel costs declined by nearly 20 percent to 30.8 cents per mile.
+The study noted that dead-head miles increased to 20.6%, annual operating miles decreased to 89,358 miles per truck, and fuel costs declined by nearly 20% to 30.8 cents per mile.

-Independent of Covid-19 impacts, insurance costs continued their climb, rising more than 18 percent to 8.7 cents per mile – the highest in the report’s history, according to the ATRI.
+Independent of COVID-19 impacts, insurance costs continued their climb, rising more than 18% to 8.7 cents per mile — the highest in the report’s history, according to ATRI.

 The report documents the effect that faster truck speeds, due to low overall traffic levels, had on multiple line-items, as well as the sector and commodity volatility that occurred as consumers were forced to dramatically change spending habits.